Marx and Lenin Thinkers Evaluation

 Document 1

 Marx was a philosopher, and a theorist, who was known for analyzing capitalist economies and political systems and criticizing what he thought where the deficiencies in these systems (Douzinas, C, & Žižek, S, 2010).
 He then proceeded to formulate principles for alleviating the suffering and any quality intrinsic in capitalist systems.
 On his side, Lenin was a politician, who was determined to implement Marx’s theories in the way he and others in Bolshevik Party saw them, in attempts to change Czarist Russia into a communist society.
 The writings of both Marx and Lenin did a great work in spreading the ideological and political concepts of communism.
 The writings highlighted the weaknesses of the capitalist system of economic production and promoted a socialist system.
+Although some elements of two thinkers’ writings may seem obsolete in the contemporary society, a significant part of their work contributes to modern political theory.

 Sign up to view the full document!